undistro/zora/docs/connect-cluster.md

   --from-file=value=zora-view-kubeconfig.yml
 ```

-## Create a Cluster resource

-Create a `Cluster` resource referencing the kubeconfig Secret in the same namespace:
+Now, you are able to create a `Cluster` resource referencing the kubeconfig Secret in the same namespace:

 ```yaml
 cat << EOF | kubectl apply -f -